 A person in authority will commit an offence if he or she negligently fails to reduce or remove a substantial risk to a relevant child, or children.
 A ‘relevant’ child is a child under the age of 16 who is, or may come, under the care, supervision or authority of a relevant organisation.

 The child does not need to be identified.
 This means that the risk is not that a particular child will become the victim of sexual abuse.
 Instead, the substantial risk could be posed to any child who is, or who may be in the future, under the organisation’s care, supervision or authority.

 5. Who is a 'person associated with' an organisation?

 The offence requires a person in authority to act if they know that a person associated with their organisation poses a substantial risk to a relevant child.
 This may include a person who is an officer, office holder, employee, manager, owner, volunteer, contractor or agent of the organisation.
 This definition does not include a person who solely receive services from the organisation.

-For example, a parent living in the community who is involved with child protection services or who has a child in out-of-home care, and who may pose a risk of sexual abuse to a child, would not be considered to be ‘associated with’ the Department of Health & Human Services under the offence.
+For example, a parent of a child who is involved with receiving child protection services or who has a child in out-of-home care, and who may pose a risk of sexual abuse to a child, would not be considered to be ‘associated with’ the Department of Health and Human Services (DHHS) under the offence.
 Similarly, parents of children attending a school or service will generally only be ‘associated with the organisation’ if they are also engaged as a volunteer, for example to assist in the classroom or attend an excursion or camp.

 The offence relates to risk of sexual abuse by adults.
 Children under the age of 18 who pose a risk of sexually abusing other children are not covered by this offence.